Xmetalfanx/linuxSetup/documentation/Guide.md

 8. [Menu] Ubuntu based
 9. [Menu] Solus

-s.
-[Menu] Install Software
-      - Menu item to install different software

 ---
 ## Arch Script

 1. [Sub-Menu] Add AUR Support
     - Install yay option
     - Install trizen option
 2. [Submenu] Manjaro Specific
+    - Chroot into Manjaro
+3.  [for Manjaro AND/OR Arch] Optmize Mirrors
+    - I may have to do some adjusting on stuff like Anarchy Linux (an arch installer), if funny business crops up s

+4. Reset to original mirror list
+    - Resets to the original mirror list before any of my scripts did anything
+      - note to self: put exact name and location here
+-
-3. Add Sound Support
+5. Add Sound Support
-    - Adds sound support
-4. Add Archive Support
+6. Add Archive Support
-    - Adds support for file archives
+    - Adds support for file archive formats

+---
 ## Fedora Script

 1. Add Fedy

 2. Perform Common Fedy Tasks (all these tasks at once)

-    - Fedy Tasks
+    - Fedy Tasks -
       1. Install Archive Support
       2. Install Microsoft Fonts
-      3. Install Codecs
-      4. Install Theme Engines
+      3. Install Theme Engines
-      5. Improve Font Rendering
+      4. Improve Font Rendering

+      - note to self: this all needs testing

-## OpenSuse Script
+## OpenSuse Script - no longer in Menu, but planned for later

 1. Add Cinnamon Repo
 2. Add Plasma 5 Repos